coreykoz/cs326-final-beta/docs/final.md

 #### Delete Monthly API
-Overview: The Delete Monthly API allows users to delete a monthly expense by entering the monthly expense name and value and then pressing a delete button.
+__Overview__: The Delete Monthly API allows users to delete a monthly expense by entering the monthly expense name and value and then pressing a delete button.

-Endpoint URI and Parameters:
+__Endpoint URI and Parameters__:
 https://cryptic-eyrie-49046.herokuapp.com/deleteMonthly
 | Parameter       | Description                                            |
 |-----------------|--------------------------------------------------------|
 | Monthly_Expense | Name of monthly expense that is desired to be deleted. |

-Responses:
+__Responses__:
 This API returns all the response data as a JSON object, formatted below:

 | Key    | Value Type | Description                      |